mosip/documentation/docs/user-guide.md

 ![CTK Landing Page2](\_images/ctk-landing-page2.png)

-It also covers the details of the SBI, Android SBI, SDK, and ABIS specs.
-By clicking the download option on the landing page, partners can also get the compliance toolkit apk.
+The landing page provides information about the SBI, Android SBI, SDK, and ABIS specifications.
+Additionally, partners can download the compliance toolkit APK by selecting the download option.

 ![CTK Landing Page3](\_images/ctk-landing-page3.png)

 ## Login

-The partners using the compliance tool kit should be registered in the system.
-Registered partners can log in to the compliance tool kit with the same credentials as they used to register themselves into the [Partner Management Portal](https://docs.mosip.io/1.2.0/modules/partner-management-services/partner-management-portal).
+Partners utilizing the compliance toolkit must be registered in the system.
+Once registered, partners can log in to the compliance toolkit using the same credentials they used for registration in the [Partner Management Portal](https://docs.mosip.io/1.2.0/modules/partner-management-services/partner-management-portal).

 The partner needs to enter the registered username or e-mail and password to log in.